gyuho/goraph/README.md

 go get github.com/gyuho/goraph
 ```

-I updated `goraph` to work with `LevelDB`(http://leveldb.org/).
+Use `glevel` package if you need bigger backend storage.
 Otherwise, `goraph` has several other packages.
 I recommend to use `gs`, which discourages to have duplicate edges, although still possible.
 You can either generate graphs in memory or pass `JSON` or`DOT` files:

 ```json
 {